The History of 43 Sussex Square

 In 1941 Vyvyan and Helen got involved in an altercation with a Luftwaffe pilot, quartered at the hotel, who noticed Helen wearing a brooch in the form of an RAF pilot’s wings, which he said was ‘offensive to German forces’.
 The brooch was given her by her son, an RAF pilot after his first solo flight.
 The German pilot asked the Head of the Feldegendamerie to persuade her to remove it but when she refused, and Vyvyan arrived to back her up, an angry scene ensued.
 Vyvyan was arrested by the Feldegendarmerie, questioned and later imprisoned in France for a year.
 He returned to Jersey in May 1942 but in February 1943 was deported along with other ‘trouble makers’, first to Compiegne internment camp and then to Biberach in Germany.
 While he was there, in September 1943, his wife Helen died.
 Vyvyan spent the rest of the war interned awaiting court martial for ‘stirring up an insurrection’, as he put it in a letter to a colleague from his time in India.

-After repatriation, he re-married here in Brighton, in 1946 when he was 69.
-He and his second wife Florence, 14 years his junior, lived at 43 Sussex Square with his son.
-John Ian Edmund McIver Ferrers or, Ian, as he was known, had been born in India while his father served there in the civil service.
+After repatriation, he lived with his son John and wife, Florence, at 43 Sussex Square until his death in 1955.
+His son, John Ian Edmund McIver Ferrers or, Ian, as he was known, had been born in India while his father served there in the civil service.
 He served as a pilot in the RAF during the second world war.
 His forenames honour his father’s brother Lt Col. Edmund Ferrers and his mother’s brother Major Kenneth Ian McIver DSO, MC.

-Florence, survived her husband Vyvyan in 1955.
-She and Vyvyan’s son Ian, lived at 43 Sussex Square until they moved to No.32 Sussex Square shortly before she died in 1967.
-Ian died in 1969 unmarried, ending the line of this family
+John and Florence, had returned from India in 1935.
+They lived at 43 Sussex Square after the war and until they moved to No.32 Sussex Square shortly before she died in 1967.
+John died in 1969.

 Andrew Doig 2016